fengjixuchui/Simple-Kernel/README.md

     For more information about building GCC and Binutils, see these: http://www.linuxfromscratch.org/blfs/view/cvs/general/gcc.html & http://www.linuxfromscratch.org/lfs/view/development/chapter06/binutils.html

 **Change Log**

+V0.y (2/1/2019) - Major code cleanup, added printf() and a whole host of text-displaying functions, resolved issues #5 and #6.
+No new binaries will be made for this version.

 V0.x (2/2/2018) - Initial upload of environment and compilable sample.
 Not yet given a version number.

 **Acknowledgements**

 - [Marcel Sondaar](https://mysticos.combuster.nl/) for the original public domain 8x8 font